 1. First thing in the morning

-Naptime is a magical time.
-It’s the two or so hours o the day where I get the most done.
+Naptime is a magical time when you have younger children.
+It’s the two or so hours of the day where I get the most done.
 And if I know there isn’t another chance for a bit of exercise later in the day; nap time is perfect.

 3. When they are asleep at night